Yoan Pablo Hernández: Cruiserweight

-Hernández vs. Cunningham I & II
+Hernández vs. Cunningham

 On 1 October 2011, Hernández defeated The Ring No. 1 Cruiserweight, Steve Cunningham, by sixth round technical decision for the IBF Cruiserweight Championship.
 The fight was stopped due to Hernández being cut by an illegal headbutt, though the fight was not without controversy.
 Hernández knocked Cunningham down with a counter left hook in the first round and seemed to be badly hurt, but referee Mickey Vann decided to let the fight continue after what seemed like a controversial slow count.
 Cunningham made a comeback during the second and third rounds, hitting Hernández with body shots in the second and becoming more aggressive during the third.
 However the latter round was also marred with controversy as Hernández was hit with an accidental headbutt that caused a cut and that many felt was intentional, with referee Vann not stopping the fight or even giving a warning to Cunningham.
 During the fourth round both fighters seems about equal, with Cunningham controlling the pace with his jab and Hernández successfully landing a combo.
 During the fifth round, Hernández accidentally hit Cunningham behind the head when referee Vann attempted to break up a clinch.
 During the sixth and final round the corner of Hernández as well as the ringside physician inspected the cut caused by Cunningham's headbutt.
 Afterwards Hernández seemed ready to resume with the round when the referee stopped the fight due to the physician deeming Hernández unfit to continue.
 The score cards were 57–56 for Cunningham and 58–55 and 59–54 for Hernández.

+Hernández vs. Cunningham II

 Hernández and Cunningham had a rematch on 4 February 2012.
 The winner of this fight was to be crowned the new The Ring Cruiserweight Champion.
 Hernández won via unanimous decision.